-This year’s line-up will be carefully curated by some of the most influential artists and tastemakers, bringing together some of the best that dubstep, dub & reggae, drum & bass and jungle and grime has to offer.
+As ever, the festival will bring together some of the best acts that dubstep, dub & reggae, drum & bass and jungle and grime have to offer.

-And Outlook will be making full use of everything The Garden Tisno has to offer, from the multiple stages to Barbarella’s open-air nightclub, with revellers relaxing on the beach by day.
+And Outlook will be making full use of everything The Garden Tisno has to offer as well, from the multiple stages to Barbarella’s open-air nightclub, and the gorgeous beach for some daytime relaxing.

 Tickets for Outlook Origins